Mainies/Mainies/README.md

 www.linkedin.com/in/sammainwood

 My current project highlights:
-- Taxi Booking System in Python
+- Taxi Booking System in Python (TaxiSystemA2_Programming)
-- CLI Reporting Program using Algorithm and Dataset "statistics" in Python
+- CLI Reporting Program using Algorithm and Dataset "statistics" in Python (TimedCodingChallenge)
-- Machine Learning and Bias Detection in Triage Classification in Python
+- Machine Learning and Bias Detection in Triage Classification in Python (Triaging_ML_Classification)
-- Relational Database Design and Creation using SQL Lite
+- Relational Database Design and Creation using SQL Lite (RelationalDatabaseDesignProject)
 - Development of a Web Application to showcase a Risk Classifying Neural Network (Participating Group Member, repository available at (https://github.com/WorkstationChris/WIL_Project)

 <!---